types/sequelize/4/docs_index.md

 }

 User.init({
-  username: STRING,
+  username: DataTypes.STRING,
-  firstName: STRING,
+  firstName: DataTypes.STRING,
-  lastName: STRING
+  lastName: DataTypes.STRING
-}, {}, sequelize.modelManager);
+}, {sequelize});

 // associate
-// it is important to import _after_ the model above is already exported so the circular reference works. import {UserGroup} from './UserGroup';
+// it is important to import _after_ the model above is already exported
+// so the circular dependency works. import {UserGroup} from './UserGroup';
 User.belongsTo(UserGroup, {as: 'group', foreignKey: 'groupId'});
 ```